Experience has taught me that there are two types of people in the world:

 - Those who don’t.

-In my first year as an article clerk, it was customary (or so they told me) for the first years to do the coffee runs for the rest of the team.
+In my first year as an an associate at PwC, it was customary (or so they told me) for the first years to do the coffee runs for the rest of the team.
 At the time, we happened to have coffee that resembled dirty dishwater spewing from the “coffee” machines, so coffee runs consisted of a walk to the shopping mall next door to buy coffee from one of my favourite coffee shops, Gloria Jeans.
 No problem, because the seniors on the job often funded these runs.
 Free coffee and a 30 minute break?
 Yes, please!

 The silver lining

 Despite the risk of impending doom, I found that I really enjoyed these coffee runs, not just because it usually meant a free cuppa (which, in the case of a coffee snob like me, will grant you eternal gratitude) and a 30-minute break from the monotony of all the ticking and bashing, but because arriving with a round of coffee lights up the room like nothing I have experienced before.
 It was amazing how delivering coffee that I didn’t even pay for could lift the moods of an entire team of people who had been slogging away at their desks in what can be an intensely stressful environment.
 It was the cue to stop what we were doing and take the chance to chat among ourselves, engage in a bit of banter, and amp ourselves up for Friday’s afternoon’s festivities.
 You could say that I personally delivered happiness! 😉

 Jokes aside, these coffee runs often happened 2-3 times a day and I would go so far as to say that, despite audit work being extremely important, technical, valuable stuff and all that, that I brought more value to the team by fetching coffee and snacks than I did by doing the work that they assigned me.
 There will always be another workpaper to finish and another task to complete.
 These things just seem to happen faster when there are coffee and positivity around.